New Zealand Aid Program

 NZAID is active in the countries below, applying the regional geographical framework of the Terra Viva Grants Directory.

 Notes: (1) NZAID is also active in Pacific entities not defined as independent countries in the Terra Viva Grants Directory: Cook Islands, French Pacific Territories, Niue, and Tokelau.
-(2) In addition to its country programs, NZAID funds regional programs for Southeast Asia (ASEAN), the Mekong region, Sub-Saharan Africa, and Latin America and Caribbean.
+(2) In addition to its country programs, NZAID funds regional programs for Southeast Asia (ASEAN), Sub-Saharan Africa, and Latin America and Caribbean.

 In some of NZAID’s priority countries, small grants may be possible for certain kinds of local projects through New Zealand’s diplomatic missions.